AEADataEditor/aea-de-guidance/data-deposit-aea.md

 Upload files in the way you expect the files to be organized in order to run the code.

+---

+#### Checklist for Uploading

+- [ ] README is in PDF or TXT format
+- [ ] DO NOT UPLOAD A ZIP FILE - IMPORT IT!
+- [ ] Do not upload manuscripts, appendices, responses to editors, etc.
+- [ ] Directory structure does not contain redundant directories
+- [ ] Do not upload data that you do not have the rights to publish!

+---

 #### Some caveats

 - If the **UNCOMPRESSED** contents of the deposit (the **UNZIPPED** size of the ZIP file) are larger than **30GB**, please send an email to the AEA Data Editor to request an increase in the quota.
 Reasonable requests will be authorized.
 Size of the deposit is never a reason not to provide materials, as we have found solutions for every single case so far.
 - If you have **more than 1,000 files** in your deposit, talk to us before uploading.
 - The Import functionality can handle ZIP files, but cannot handle other compression formats (RAR,7z, etc.).
 Please convert to ZIP before importing.

+#### Restricted-access data

+Do not upload data that you do not want published!
+Contact the AEA Data Editor if you are able to share data for reproducibility checks that cannot be published.
+Consult the [Sharing restricted-access data with the AEA Data Editor](sharing-restricted-data.md) page.

 #### Tips